hyurl/sfn-cookie/README.md

 ## Notice

-Although you can manipulate all cookie options with this module is browsers, but not all options are supported by browsers.
-Only `maxAge` and `expires` are supported by `document.cookie`.
+Although you can manipulate all cookie options with this module is browsers, but not all options are supported by browsers, only `maxAge` and `expires` are supported by `document.cookie`.